crundberg/cr-smart-home/README.md

 Open configuration file for Apache
 `sudo nano /etc/apache2/sites-available/000-default.conf`

-Find the row `DocumentRoot /var/www` and replace it with `DocumentRoot DocumentRoot /home/pi/Documents/home-automation-webgui`.
+Find the row `DocumentRoot /var/www` and replace it with `DocumentRoot /home/pi/Documents/home-automation-webgui`.
 Also add the following code.

 ```